dstarr/ReactTimer/README.md

-# ReactTimer
+# React Timer

-n experiment to build a timer for classroom training in React.
+An experiment to build a timer for classroom training in React.